Child Custody Attorney in San Jose, CA

 • Any history of abuse or neglect by either parent

-If the parents cannot come to a custody agreement independently, the court will decide after holding a hearing where evidence and testimony can be presented.
-Having an experienced child custody lawyer in San Jose must help you navigate the custody process and present your case effectively to the court.
+The court may also consider other relevant factors regarding the child's best interests.
+If parents cannot reach a custody agreement independently, the court will make a decision after a hearing where evidence and testimony are presented.
+Having an experienced child custody lawyer in San Jose is crucial to navigating the custody process and effectively presenting your case.

 Types of Child Custody in California

-Understanding the differences between these types of custody is important.
+Understanding these distinctions is important.

 Legal Custody